Skip to main content

 The LLM Gateway is a cluster-wide service that proxies all agent-to-LLM communication.

-- Routes requests to the correct provider (Anthropic, OpenAI, Gemini, OpenRouter) based on the ModelBinding
+• Routes requests to the correct provider (Anthropic, OpenAI, Gemini, OpenRouter, vLLM, or any OpenAI-compatible endpoint) based on the ModelProvider

 Tier 2: Service Binding Proxy (Sidecar)